 Even though your lawyer may recommend you to a funding company, always read up on how much you will pay a year.
 If you calculate a higher number than 41%, you can seek a funder on your own and compare rates.
 Ultimately, it is your decision on who you choose to fund your litigation with.

-Also, since lawsuit funding companies contact your attorney to get a hands-on overview of your entire case merits, it is better that your attorney is informed beforehand on your plans to seek a lawsuit loan externally.
+Also, since lawsuit funding companies contact your attorney to get a hands-on overview of your entire case merits, it is better that your attorney is informed beforehand on your plans to seek funding externally.

 With Baker Street Funding, the procedure is pretty straightforward, with no hidden charges or surprises for the plaintiff.
+Our funding professionals could offer you some valuable insight into your legal case to help you find the best financial solution for your own unique needs.
 If you’re ready to apply for a lawsuit loan with a reputable lawsuit lender, check out Baker Street Funding lawsuit loans today.